Will Artificial Intelligence in Social Media Marketing Replace B2B Marketers?

 So, while social media platforms offer unlimited creativity to marketers, they also carry a huge risk of unwanted intrusion.
 Remember, many of your customers and prospects use these platforms in a social capacity.
 They don’t necessarily feel comfortable having advertisers and businesses intruding on a space they perceive as highly personal.

-For this reason, social media marketing will always require human intervention even as AI becomes a major player in the execution of social campaigns.
+For this reason, social media marketing tips will always require human intervention even as AI becomes a major player in the execution of social campaigns.

 AI will not replace social media marketers.
 Rather, it will help marketers leverage the full potential of social media.
 Click To Tweet